Andrew Benintendi Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 16th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 15th in MLB.

-- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.05).
+- The Brewers have a 4.03 team ERA that ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to allow 149 total home runs at a clip of 1.3 per game (to rank 24th in the league).

 © 2023 Data Skrive.
 All rights reserved.